Differentially Private Learning with Adaptive Clipping: Introduction

 Following \citet{DPLM}, we define two common settings of privacy corresponding to two different definitions of neighboring datasets.
-In \emph{example-level} DP, datasets are considered neighbors when they differ by the addition or removal of a single example \citep{CMS, BST, DPDL, PATE, PSGD, PATE2, AMP}.
-In \emph{user-level} DP, neighboring datasets differ by the addition or removal of \emph{all of the data of one user} \citep{DPLM}.
-User-level DP is the stronger form, and is preferred when one user may contribute many training examples to the learning task, as privacy is protected even if the same privacy-sensitive information occurs in all the examples from one user.
+In \emph{example-level} DP, datasets are considered neighbors when they differ by the replacement of a single example \citep{CMS, BST, DPDL, PATE, PSGD, PATE2, AMP}.
+In \emph{user-level} DP, neighboring datasets differ by the replacement of \emph{all of the data of one user} \citep{DPLM}.\footnote{Alternatively, datasets can be considered to be neighboring if they differ by the \emph{addition or removal} of a single example.
+Using this alternative neighboring relation would not substantively change the algorithms or results in this paper: we would use Poisson subsampling instead of uniformly random fixed-size batches, and the values of $m$ in Table\ref{table:datasets} would be somewhat smaller.} User-level DP is the stronger form, and is preferred when one user may contribute many training examples to the learning task, as privacy is protected even if the same privacy-sensitive information occurs in all the examples from one user.
 In this paper, we will describe the technique and perform experiments in terms of the stronger user-level form, but we note that example-level DP can be achieved by simply giving each user a single example.

 To achieve user-level DP, we employ the Federated Averaging algorithm \citep{FA17}, introduced as a decentralized approach to model training in which the training data is left distributed on user devices, and each training round aggregates updates that are computed locally.
 On each round, a sample of devices are selected for training, and then each selected device performs potentially many steps of local SGD over minibatches of its own data, sending back the model delta as its update.